-Performance in extension teaching and publication is content-driven and is often most profoundly evidenced by positive participant behavior changes.
+Performance of faculty in extension is evidenced by engagement of activities that result in a positive change in participant behavior.
 The faculty member must identify one or more areas of specialization or focus and demonstrate how their expertise contributes to broader institutional extension education efforts.
 Excellence in programming should demonstrate the ability to communicate complex concepts and/or issues to participants with widely varying backgrounds that have a need for the faculty member's expertise.
 The faculty member should provide evidence of participation in collaborative development and delivery of extension programming with assessment of contribution by the evaluation of the collaborators and/or clientele.
-Demonstrated quality programming delivery to extension audiences, including extension agents in appropriate program areas, producers, agribusinesses, or other public audiences, as well as professional colleagues within and across disciplines and within and across states is essential.
-Quality determinants include but are not limited to peer review of programs and publications, participant evaluations of programs, evaluation by extension agents, and other regional, national and international recognitions of successful extension programming.
+Demonstrated quality programming delivery to extension audiences, including county extension agents in appropriate program areas, producers, agribusinesses, or other public audiences, as well as professional colleagues within and across disciplines and within and across states is essential.
+Systematic assessment to document the quality, innovation or impact of extension programming is a necessary component of programming to show short to long-term impacts.
+Quality determinants include but are not limited to peer review of programs and scholarly outputs, participant evaluations of programs, evaluation by county extension agents, and other regional, national, and international recognitions of successful extension programming.
+In extension, most forms of information delivery, including educational meetings, workshops, field days, webinars, technology transfer, newsletters, agent training, even individual responses and contacts, are considered evidence of activity and should be reported and will be considered in evaluations.
+Invited presentations can provide evidence of regional, national, and international recognition, but these cannot be done at the expense of developing and maintaining one's in-state program.

-A notable distinction that exists between extension teaching and campus-based teaching is that extension audiences often contain a wide diversity of educational backgrounds and levels of expertise.
+A notable distinction that exists between extension teaching and campus-based teaching is that extension audiences often have a wide diversity of educational backgrounds and levels of expertise.
 Publications and programs must be designed to be of value and relevance to a broad spectrum of participants and end-users.
-County and regional extension programming and presentations, participation on regional or national extension committees, an applied research program, in-service training programs for extension agents, innovative and appropriate delivery methods for a diverse audience, participation in regional or national professional associations, assisting policy makers, farm/commodity groups, and agribusinesses, refereed journal articles, refereed and non-refereed extension publications, software tools (budgets, decision tools, apps, etc.), public press output (such as radio programs, news releases, magazine articles), extension awards, contributions and reach of social media platforms, and grant funding are all considered in evaluating performance in an extension appointment.
+County and regional extension programming and presentations, participation on regional or national extension agents, innovative and appropriate delivery methods for diverse audiences, participation in regional or national professional associations, assisting policy makers, farm/commodity/industry groups, and agribusinesses, scholarly outputs (refereed journal articles, peer-reviewed extension publications, software decision-making aids, videos, curriculum, and public press output such as radio programs, news releases, magazine articles), extension awards, contributions and reach of social media platforms, and grant/support funding are all considered in evaluating performance in an extension appointment.